TaylorResearchLab/CFDIKG/Tutorials/CFDE_Demonstration_June2022/README.md

 ![GTEx_expression.png](https://github.com/TaylorResearchLab/CFDIKG/blob/master/Tutorials/CFDE_Hackathons/tutorial_images/GTEx_expression.png)

+This query also displays the current graph structure of all the GTEx expression concept code relations:  HGNC gene <-> TPM value <-> Uberon ID.
+It can be used to help build additional queries combining GTEx data with other datasets in the knowledge graph.

+2. Can we find all phenotype-gene relationships given a certain phenotype?

-2. Given a HPO (phenotype) term, return all linked gene names by leveraging the HPO-to-gene links curated by Peter Robinson's group at Jax.
-The phenotype<->gene relationships are obtained from Orphanet and OMIM.
-A future iteration of this graph will indicate which are from Orphanet, and which are from OMIM.
+For instance, given a HPO (phenotype) term, can we return all linked gene names?

+We can accomplish this by leveraging the HPO-to-gene links in the knowledge graph, imported from the HPO-to-gene relationship list curated by Peter Robinson's group at Jax.
+That list was derived from Orphanet and OMIM.

 ```graphql
 WITH 'HP:0001631' AS HPO_CODE